alexamies/chinesenotes-go/README.md

 dictionary files is needed for this.
 They can be loaded either from the file system or from the database by the web app.

+### Digital Library

+The web app can support a library of Chinese texts.
+The texts in the library will be scanned with the Chinese terms enabled for mouse-over and clicking to find the English equivalents.
+The titles of the documents are also indexed to enable title search.
+This requires setting up the library files and list of texts with a certain structure, which is explained below.

 ### Translation memory

-Tanslation memory search find the closest matching term based on multiple criteria, including how many characters match, similarity of the character order, Pinyin match, and inclusion of the query in the notes.
+Translation memory search find the closest matching term based on multiple criteria, including how many characters match, similarity of the character order, Pinyin match, and inclusion of the query in the notes.
 This depends on compilation of the translation memory index and loading it into the database.

-### Full text search of a Chinese corpus
+### Full text search of the Digital Library

 Full text search of a Chinese corpus allows users to search a monolingual Chinese corpus.
 First, you need